phoenixframework/phoenix_live_view/guides/server/security-model.md

       {:ok, socket}
     end

-There are a number of possible strategies that we will suggest in this guide for a developer to encapsulate any logic to be executed in every mount.
+There are a number of possible strategies to encapsulate any logic to be executed in every mount.

-1. Declaring the mount/1 callback repeating the authorization logic, making it visibly being repeated in every LiveView, such as stated above.
+We will suggest some below:

-2. Declaring an `on_mount/1` callback in a module and using it in every module you desire to verify authorization.
+1. Declaring an `on_mount/1` callback in a module and using it in every module you desire to verify authorization.

     defmodule MyAppWeb.UserLiveAuth do
       import Phoenix.Component